atlas-bi/website/src/docs/library/usage/access-control.md

 ---
-title: Access Control
+title: Access Control | Learn how to secure your library by creating access groups and assigning permissions to users.
 tags: Library
-description: Learn how to secure your library by creating access groups and assigning permissions to users.
+description: Atlas Library relies on the security from your source reporting systems to define who has access to reporting content.
+Most of the features inside of Atlas Library can be turned on/off for different user groups in access control.
 keywords: atlas, atlas library, unified report library, data governance, database, usage, access control, roles, permissions
 layout: docs_library.njk
 date: Last Modified